IBM/aihwkit/docs/source/install.rst

     docker run --rm -it --gpus all -v $(pwd):$HOME --name aihwkit aihwkit:cuda bash

 .. note::
-    During the initial beta stage, we do not provide pip *wheels* (as in, pre-compiled binaries) for all the possible platform, version and architecture combinations (in particular, only CPU versions are provided).

     Please refer to the :doc:`advanced_install` page for instruction on how to compile the library for your environment in case you encounter errors during installing from pip.